HamletDuFromage/flacfluke/README.md

 The logic taken from mvdschee's code https://github.com/mevdschee/fakeflac.
 Read the writeup here: https://github.com/mevdschee/fakeflac/blob/master/doc/index.md

 The code was refactored to suit my needs.
-Temp .wav files are no longer created (which should make the script work on python) and I added threading when analyzing multiple files.
+Temp .wav files are no longer created (which should make the script work on windows) and I added threading when analyzing multiple files.

 ### Requirements